Freiling87/CCU/CCU/Scratchpad.md

 Put the specifics in ### here

 #	C	Player Utilities
+##		C	Mutators to omit Vanilla content when custom is available
+- If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors
+##		C	Save Chunk Pack configuration between loads
+- I.e., only deactivate chunk packs when the player says so!
 ##		C	Show Chunk info on Mouseover in Map mode
 - When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
   - Gives credit to author
   - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.

 #	CT	Traits
+###		C	Agent Group
+####		H	Affect Campaign
+Pending pilot
+####		H	Affect Vanilla
+Pending pilot
+####		C	Slum NPCs (Pilot)
+New
 ##		C	Appearance
 ###			C	Facial Hair
 Search for "Custom" (Agent name